fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 10 - Create a session for the game

 If the previous activity went well, you have the management console ready to have a session configured.

+Execute again the steps of the **fixAcitivy 8*.
+You are not going to get a AccessDeniedException.

 Follow the steps below to create a gaming session.

 1. On the field `Session Name` input **TEST**
 2. On the section `Game Type`, select **Multiple trials**